AsthaTiwari812/FlightAgenda/README.md

 Once a user selects a source and destination, the system calculates the cheapest route, prints it in a readable format with airport names, and displays the total cost in INR for clarity.
 This makes the system easy to use and understand, even for those not familiar with graph theory.

 ## Tech Used
 The project is built entirely in C++, relying on Dijkstra’s Algorithm for computing the shortest path in a weighted graph.
 It uses:
 - Arrays to store distances and visited nodes.
 - Linked Lists to manage airport and airline data.
 - Queues for intermediate data handling.
-- Procedural Programming to keep the flow simple and efficient.

 It runs as a console-based application, meaning it’s lightweight, fast, and requires no special dependencies.